 - construction loans;

 - long-term secured and unsecured indebtedness;

 - income from operations;

-- · joint ventures;
+- joint ventures;

-- sales of real estate:
+- sales of real estate;

-- · issuances of additional common and Preferred Units and/or our equity securities; and
+- · issuances of additional common units and/or preferred units; and

-- our unsecured revolving line of credit or other short term bridge facilities.
+our unsecured revolving line of credit or other short term bridge facilities.

 We draw on multiple financing sources to fund our long-term capital needs.
 Our line of credit is utilized primarily as a bridge facility to fund acquisition opportunities and meet short-term development needs.
-We fund our development projects with construction loans that may be partially guaranteed by Boston Properties Limited Partnership until project completion or lease-up thresholds are achieved.
+We fund our development projects with construction loans until project completion or lease-up thresholds are achieved.
 In 2003 we completed three highly successful offerings of unsecured investment grade senior notes and expect to utilize the bond market, asset backed mortgage financing and common and preferred equity as cost-effective capital sources for other long-term capital needs.